gkoh/pico-cec/README.md

 A command line interface over serial port is available, the guide can be found
 here: [Command Line Interface Guide](https://github.com/gkoh/pico-cec/wiki/Command-Line-Interface-Guide)

+## Blinking Lights
+The RGB LED provides basic functional diagnosis:
+* blue 2Hz: idle, CEC standby
+* green 2Hz: CEC active
+* green flash: CEC user button pressed
+* red: crash

+If there are no lights, something is very wrong.
+If this occurs, please consider raising an issue.

 # Real World Usage
 This is currently working with:
 * a Sharp 60" TV (physical address 0x1000)